-Cuomo blames federal tax law for $2.3 billion New York state budget deficit
+Cuomo blames federal tax law for $2.3 billion New York budget deficit

-New York state is facing a $2.3 billion budget deficit, and Gov. Andrew Cuomo believes it's largely due to the Trump administration's tax reforms encouraging wealthy taxpayers to leave the state.
+New York State is facing a $2.3 billion budget deficit, and Gov. Andrew Cuomo believes it's largely due to the Trump administration's tax reforms which, on the "flip side," have taxed the rich and may be encouraging wealthy residents to leave.

 President Trump's Tax Cuts and Jobs Act, which takes effect for the 2018 tax year, places a cap on the state and local tax deduction (known as SALT) that Americans can take.
 Residents of largely blue states with relatively high state and local taxes are adversely affected, Cuomo says, by the new cap of a $10,000 deduction.
 New York state's average SALT deduction was around $22,000 before the law changed.